oitzujoey/MicroComp/microcode/microasm/README.txt

 Microasm

 Microasm is a simple assembler for microcode.
 It is not dedicated to any CPU, but it works best for non-branching microcode.
 See the MicroComp microcode for examples of how to use this.
-Syntax checking is performed by throwing a segmentation fault.
+The user is notified of syntax errors by throwing a segmentation fault.
 Use at your own risk.

 Also included is a text to Intel HEX converter.